 Peach Springs is the Route 66 town that is home to the Hualapai Nation government.

-It's a rough road that goes through a shallow creek at the end of the trip.
-Tribal permits to drive the road, available at the Hualapai Lodge in Peach Springs, are $16.28 per person for Arizona residents and $27.13 per person for non-residents.
+It's a rough road that goes through a shallow wash at the end of the trip.
+Tribal permits to drive the road, available at the Hualapai Lodge in Peach Springs, are $15 per person plus tax with kids 12 and under free.
+Call 928-769-2227 for information.

 Peach Springs includes a dilapidated stone trading post built in 1928 by Ancel Early Taylor.
 It's just west of a convenience store.